dharaspatel/DQN-Pendulum/README.md

 ## Next Steps

-Now that we have optimized our parameters, we plan to play around with the network strucutre.
-Increasing the number of layers or parameterizing other parameters will increase the efficieny of our network.
+Now that we have optimized our gamma parameter, we hope to be able to optimize the learning rate, and exploration decay values.
+Additionally we plan to test out alternative network structures, increasing the number of layers or optimizing other parameters could potentially improve the efficiency of our network.